arduino/help-center-content/content/Software Support/PLC IDE/Identifying-the-correct-Serial-Port-for-your-PLC-device.md

 ---
-title: "Identifying the correct Serial Port for your PLC device"
+title: "Identify the serial port of your PLC device"
 id: 16724283965596
 ---